clauseHQ/fragile-goods-app/README.md

 A demo client application that invokes a smart clause hosted on [Clause Hub](hub.clause.io).
 This app uses the [Fragile Goods sample](https://github.com/accordproject/cicero-template-library/tree/master/fragile-goods) template from the Cicero template library.

+A hosted version of this app is available at [https://clause-fragile-goods-app.netlify.com](https://clause-fragile-goods-app.netlify.com)

 ## Running this demo on your machine

 1. Download this repository.